 The Evaluation and Therapy Process

-Tips for the Evaluation Process
+Tips for the Evaluation Day

 On the day of the evaluation, make sure your child is well rested, comfortable, and not hungry.
-It is important for children to be at their best so that they will cooperate with the testing procedures.
-Bring any medical reports or documents and be ready for questions regarding your child’s development, any medical conditions or hospitalizations, and anything else of importance to your child’s history.
+This will help your child be at their best in order that they cooperate with the testing procedures.

 Optimal Educational Placements